 Procedures:The department Vice Presidents administer the employee move policy for activity in their department.
 The departmental coordinator is responsible for communicating procedures to the new employee for the steps in the reimbursement process.
 The departmental accountant is responsible for coordinating the issuance of advances, where the advance is part of the benefit offered to new employees.

-All employees shall present their receipts for move expenses and a signed version of the expense form (example is linked below) to the Federal Tax Compliance manager (Brown Hall, rm 100) within the timeline stated in their offer letter.
+After the move, all employees shall present their receipts for move expenses and a signed version of the expense form (example is linked below) to the Payroll manager (Wells Hall) within the timeline stated in the moving expense policy.
 Individuals in staff positions may receive an email defining the home move benefit instead of a formal job offer letter.

-Home Move Expense Form example This form is part of the backup to the DP and is required to either receive a reimbursement of expenses paid out, or to close out an advance.
-The employee will be given assistance from the Federal Tax Compliance manager to complete the reimbursement spreadsheet and identify any income tax liability that the employee has.
+Moving Expense Reimbursement Worksheet example This form is part of the backup to the DP and is required to either receive a reimbursement of expenses paid out, or to close out an advance.
+The employee will be given assistance from the Federal Tax Compliance manager to complete the reimbursement spreadsheet and identify any payroll tax liability that the employee has.